-The resident workers in Southern Downs Regional Council area have a lower proportion of people using public transport to get to work than Queensland.
+Within the Southern Downs Regional Council area, there is a lower proportion of resident All industries workers using public transport to get to work than the Queensland workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with resident place of work for a clearer picture of where working residents are employed.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work